 A0_BKJH_ProbeDesign_Wrapper_cluster_V5 is the main script for running the software.
 The design file requires two inputs (id and cluster), as well as files that specify the settings that describe how the probe design will be executed.
 For a description and list of files for specifying the design settings, see Section 6.

 In MATLAB

-The code is run via the command line..
+The code is run via the command line.

 A0_BKJH_ProbeDesign_Wrapper_cluster_V5(id,cluster)

+1st Input Argument id: id is an integer and is the row of the input design table file to run and design probes against.